quincynyan/PDF-Resizer/README.md

 A zero-backend, client-side web utility for standardizing mixed-size documents, irregular scans, and Letter-formatted PDFs into uniform A4 sheets or unified page widths.

-Runs 100% inside your browser using WebAssembly and JavaScript—no files are ever uploaded to a remote server.
+Runs 100% inside your browser using WebAssembly and JavaScript - no files are ever uploaded to a remote server.

 Live Demo: [nekonyan.fun/PDF-Resizer](https://nekonyan.fun/PDF-Resizer)